/ Published August 16, 2019

-Greetings, thank you for your interest in establishing an AFJROTC program!
+Greetings, thank you for your interest in establishing an Air Force Junior ROTC program!
 Please read all of this thoroughly BEFORE you start a unit application.

 1. Q: HOW DO I KNOW IF I’M READY TO OPEN A UNIT?

 HQ Air Force Junior ROTC highly recommend you receive contingent approval from your school board, superintendent, district, etc. to ensure budget, curriculum credit, scheduling type issues are already considered in order to hasten the process once an offer is made.
 This is especially important since offers can occur any time during the school year due to late closure notifications and uncertainty of a particular year’s declination rate (i.e. how deep in the alternate pool we select; current declination rate is approximately 25%).
 Please remember, the applicant is responsible to let us know if any information on your application has changed.

 2. Q: CAN I ALSO APPLY FOR ANOTHER SERVICE’S JROTC PROGRAM?

 A: Yes.
 Another service maybe expanding faster than the Air Force and their selection criteria differs in some respects.
 Another service may be able to reach your school faster than the Air Force can.
 However, once the school accepts another service’s JROTC program, the school will be removed from the Air Force’s waiting list.

 3. Q: What are the steps to apply for an Air Force Junior ROTC program?

 A: First step is to fill out an application.
 Second, a site survey will be scheduled for the school with the Regional Director of that state.